-Since our language service company believes in transparency, it’s important to dispel the myth that you can have all three: accuracy, speed, and a low price.
-You could easily have two of these three, but when you need rapid translation services with the utmost in accuracy, chances are you will need seasoned linguists to do the job.
-As with any industry, accuracy and speed tends to come with tenure and experience, which means that you’ll need to work with linguists in the upper echelon of their industry.
+Since we believe in full transparency, it’s important to dispel the myth that you can have all three: accuracy, speed, and a low price.
+You could easily have two of these three, but when you need rapid translation services with the utmost in accuracy, chances are you will need a seasoned language service company to do the job.
+As with any industry, accuracy and speed tends to come with tenure and experience, which means that you’ll need to work with a language interpreter in the upper echelon of their industry.
 Like other professions, experience and on-the-job know-how increases your costs but your quality will not suffer.

 The Importance of Accuracy and Professionalism in Language Services